j002j/dataViz/README.md

     ```

 2.  **(First Time) Initialize the database:**
-    This runs the `init_db.py` script once to create the original tables from `db/starterkit.session.sql`.
+    This runs the `init_db.py` script once to create the database tables.

     ```bash
     docker compose up --build db-init